-For customers located in the US and CA, you can easily order desk phones and other desk phone related accessories right through your Dialpad portal.
+For customers located in the United States and Canada, you can easily order desk phones and other desk phone related accessories right through your Dialpad web portal.
 This is a 100% automated process.
-For customers located outside of the US and CA, please contact your Dialpad Sales representative in order to purchase hardware.
+For customers located outside of the United States and Canada, please contact your Dialpad Sales representative in order to purchase hardware.

 What can be ordered from Dialpad?

-All supported desk phones listed above can be purchased directly from Dialpad and ordered through our self-service portal.
+Supported desk phones can be purchased directly from Dialpad.

 5 - Communication Plan

-Some key times when communication should be sent out to your users
+Here are a few key times when communication should be sent out to your users: